 The only way a business will reach its full potential is with motivated, inspired employees.
 They are representatives of the brand, and therefore should feel engaged and valued at all times.
 Having a ‘staff-only’ private Snapchat account is an exciting, unique way to encourage employees to share their work, collaborate and have fun doing their job.
 It’s also a great way to connect employees working in different departments and spark team spirit.
 The account could also be made public, to showcase how the staff ‘live and breathe’ the brand, but as with any social media page, it is important to keep it regulated.

 Snapchat continues to experience incredible growth, and its marketing capabilities are sure to expand as the app develops.
-The possibilities are great and it is important not to ignore it in favour of the now ‘more traditional’ networks like Facebook.
+The possibilities are great and it is important not to ignore it in favor of the now ‘more traditional’ networks like Facebook.
 After all, a successful brand needs to have a point of difference, and using Snapchat could be an excellent way to stand out from your competitors in 2017.